HTV vs DTF vs Sublimation: Which Printing Method Is Best? (2026 Guide)

 Here's where it gets interesting.
 Setting up your own DTF operation is... complicated.
 And expensive.
 And maintenance-heavy.
 We're talking specialized printers, RIP software, powder shakers, curing ovens ā it's a whole production.BUT (and this is a big but) ā this complexity created an entire ecosystem of DTF suppliers.
 These heroes have the equipment and expertise, and they'll sell you ready-to-press transfers.
 You get all the benefits of DTF without the $10,000+ investment and daily printer maintenance.
 There's probably a DTF supplier within 50 miles of you right now.

 We've seen a lot of people jump straight into DTF equipment without understanding what they're getting into.
 Unless you're planning to produce hundreds of transfers daily, consider starting with a transfer supplier.
-You can always invest in equipment later when you know the demand is there.The Comparison Table That Answers Everything
+You can always invest in equipment later when you know the demand is there.How Do HTV, Sublimation, and DTF Compare Side by Side?

 You're Team HTV If...